 The Kratz Center for Creative Writing is an academic program that fosters excellence in creative writing for Goucher College, the state of Maryland, and beyond.
-The Kratz Center brings nationally and internationally recognized authors to campus for its Fall Visiting Authors Series and its Spring Writer-in-Residence Series.
+The Kratz Center brings nationally and internationally recognized authors to campus for its Fall Visiting Authors Series and its Spring Writer in Residence Series.
 These authors work closely with students to provide them with a stimulating environment in which the highest quality of writing is encouraged.

-September 13, 1999, in the Kraushaar Auditorium on the occasion of the Kratz Center’s first visiting author event.
+The following is the introduction of David Guterson that Madison Smartt Bell offered on September 13, 1999, in the Kraushaar Auditorium on the occasion of the Kratz Center’s first visiting author event.

 The Kratz Center functions cooperatively with Goucher’s undergraduate Center for Contemporary and Creative Writing, enhancing and expanding the curriculum with distinguished guest writers and new course offerings.